bazzline/php_component_curl/README.md

     * fixed issue in Request when dealing with data that is not an array
     * fixed linking to DispatcherInterface
     * fixed style in DispatcherInterface
-    * started unit test for
+    * added unit test for
         * request
 * [0.2.0](https://github.com/bazzline/php_component_curl/tree/0.2.0) - released at 14.12.2015
     * fixed issue in [Response::contentType()](https://github.com/bazzline/php_component_curl/commit/42841811e848628539b088af894410524cd61a68)